-Get to know Boston—a city full of opportunity, potential, and, yes, even fun for law students...
+Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 Consistently ranked one of the best cities in the country for law students and young lawyers by National Jurist, Boston offers a great quality of life, plentiful job opportunities, competitive salaries, a booming law industry, and much more.
 And New England Law | Boston is in the heart of it all.